 We aim to address the matters that we believe are the most material for our business and stakeholders, now and in the future.
-We understand that environmental and social risks and opportunities continue to evolve so we seek to monitor and progressively embed the management of sustainability into business practice.
-While striving to deliver against our sustainability strategy, we also work to anticipate and shape our response to emerging social and environmental issues where we believe we have the skills and experience to make a meaningful difference and drive business value.
+We understand that environmental and social risks and opportunities continue to evolve so we seek to monitor and progressively embed the management of sustainability into core business practice.